agusso/ASOAnimatedButton/README.md

 If you think you found a problem with `ASOAnimatedButton`, please [post an issue](https://github.com/agusso/ASOAnimatedButton/issues).
 A sample project or fork of any of the examples demonstrating the problem will be helpful.

 ## Author
-Agus Soedibjo
+Agus Soedibjo.
 Copyright (c) 2014 Agus Soedibjo, contact@soedibjo.com

 ## License